 Recommended reading: Converting Customer Value from Retention to Profit by John A. Murphy, Jamie Burton, Robin Gleaves and Jan Kitshoff © John Wiley & Sons Ltd 2006.

 About Jeremy Cox

-He leads research and insights into CRM and its potential for spearheading customer-driven business transformation (the customer-adaptive enterprise).
+He leads research and insights into CRM and customer engagement platforms (CEPs) and their potential for spearheading customer-driven business transformation (the customer-adaptive enterprise).